 1. GTU® gene therapy

-With its GTU® vaccines, the company focuses particularly on the prevention and treatment of diseases in areas where treatments do not exist at the moment, or where medical treatments have poor efficacy or safety.
-Examples of such areas are tuberculosis, HIV and certain animal infectious diseases.
+Through GTU® vaccines, the company focuses on the prevention and treatment of diseases, in particular in areas where no treatments exist at moment or medical treatment is deficient in efficacy or safety.
+These include a therapeutic tuberculosis vaccine, HIV immunotherapy and animal vaccines.

 3. Research collaboration

-Besides direct license agreements, the company aims to enter research agreements as a stepping stone for final licence agreements.
-The company is a member of the EU Horizon 2020 research consortium developing a new type of treatment for HIV.
-The company manufactures the test vaccines in its own production facility.
+Besides direct licensing agreements, the company aims at entering research agreements, through which it can move on to proper licence agreements.
+The company is a member of the EU´s Horizon 2020 research consortium that is developing a new kind of treatment for HIV.